 Search the Membership Directory

-I am associate professor of trumpet at Western University, where I teach trumpet.
+I am an associate professor at Western University, where I teach trumpet.
 I frequently perform solo and concerto engagements, chamber music, and with top orchestras across southwestern Ontario.

 Teaching is a passion for me, and I enjoy working with students of all ages and backgrounds as part of the adjudication process at music festivals.
 I have experience adjudicating all wind and brass instruments plus concert bands, wind ensembles and jazz ensembles.